Prepping for your Engagement Session!

 I’d prefer to reschedule if possible - rain, snow, wind, or excessive cold/heat can all affect the way you look in photos!

 Call me the day of your session if you aren’t sure, we will come up with a plan that works for everyone!

 Please note - If you choose to pursue your session in problematic weather against our advice, we will not be held responsible for the resulting photos.
 Re-shoots are at an additional cost.

 How many outfits should we plan for?

-Leave your wallet, keys, and phones out of your pockets
+TIP!
+Leave wallets, keys, and phones out of pockets

-Leave smart watches and ponytail holders off your wrists
+TIP!
+Leave smart watches, scrunchies, rubber bracelets, and ponytail holders off wrists

 Here's a great list of ideas from BRIDES.com!